Web scraping configuration

 [ -> Array of configurations.

-The first matching "for" configuration is applied.
+Only the first matching "for" configuration is applied in single-match mode.

 {